-• Buena Vista is a significant magnetite mineral resource with over \$A34 million spent on it over the past decade advancing the project to completed feasibility status in 2011 and 2013.
+• Buena Vista is a significant magnetite mineral resource that has had over \$A34 million spent on it over the past decade advancing the project to completed feasibility status in 2011 and 2013.

 • The project has secured all major permits for the long-term production of magnetite concentrate grading +67.5% Fe.